-The open source ElastiCluster software from the University of Zurich provides a cloud-native approach to cluster management, with support for provisioning nodes, by using Google Compute Engine, and configuration of nodes by using a set of Ansible playbooks.
-ElastiCluster provisions the nodes and installs a base software stack, including NFS for file serving, NIS user account management, and a job scheduler for executing user applications.
-It supports a variety of schedulers, and can be easily used out of the box or customized to meet the needs of small to mid-sized teams.
+The open source ElastiCluster software from the University of Zurich provides a cloud-native approach to cluster management, with support for provisioning nodes, by using Compute Engine, and configuration of nodes by using a set of Ansible playbooks.
+ElastiCluster provisions the nodes and installs a base software stack, including NFS for file serving, NIS user account management, and a job scheduler for executing user apps.
+ElastiCluster supports a variety of schedulers, and you can use it out of the box or customize it to meet the needs of small to mid-sized teams.

-If you use other configuration management systems to manage your HPC clusters, such as Chef, Puppet, or Terraform, you can leverage those investments as you migrate to the cloud by using the available tools and plugins.
-See Compute Engine Management with Puppet, Chef, Salt, and Ansible for more details.
+If you use other configuration management systems to manage your HPC clusters, such as Chef, Puppet, or Terraform, you can leverage those investments as you migrate to Google Cloud by using the available tools and plugins.
+See Compute Engine management with Puppet, Chef, Salt, and Ansible for more details.

-GCP provides native services for provisioning and deploying multi-node software systems.
-Google Cloud Deployment Manager allows you to provision a set of cloud resources including Compute Engine, Compute Engine managed instance groups, and Google Cloud Storage.
+Google Cloud provides native services for provisioning and deploying multi-node software systems.
+Cloud Deployment Manager lets you provision a set of cloud resources including Compute Engine, Compute Engine managed instance groups, and Cloud Storage.
 The HTCondor tutorial shows you how to use Cloud Deployment Manager and managed instance groups to provision and configure a cluster.

 After the cluster is operational, the software that manages the task execution and node allocation is called a job scheduler (sometimes called a workload manager or queue manager).
 Often, a cluster manager comes with a built-in job scheduler.
 Job schedulers provide a variety of capabilities to help manage jobs and tasks, such as: